Cognigy/Documentation/docs/ai/escalate/handover-reference/overview.md

 # Overview

 *Handover Providers* are connectors between Cognigy.AI and Contact Centers.
-Conversations are passed between Cognigy.AI and a Handover Service using the [Agent to Handover](../../build/node-reference/service/handover-to-agent.md) Node.
+Conversations are passed between Cognigy.AI and a Handover Service using the [Handover to Agent](../../build/node-reference/service/handover-to-agent.md) Node.

 ## Cognigy Handover Provider